lolkatz/github-pages-with-jekyll/_posts/2021-03-11-pivoting-throwback-network.md

 nmap -sV -sC -p- -vv 10.200.19.0/24 --min-rate 5000 -oN firstScan
 ````

-sV and sC are very useful flags as they will try to identify services listening at port and will also some scripts to gather additional information about the host.
-I also asked for extra verbosity but it might have been a overkill in that situation.
+sV and sC are very useful flags as they will try to identify services listening at ports and will also launch some scripts to gather additional information about the host.
+I also asked for extra verbosity but it might have been a overkill in that case.
 Here's a recap of some interesting findings by nmap:

 - A pfsense firewall running on 10.200.19.138 that's also hosting a website.
 - A linux box on 10.200.19.177 that is listening on port 1337 (the elite port) which seems to be hosting a website but since it’s not on the tryhackme network diagram I considered it was out of scope.